 In the not-too-distant past, magazine advertising dominated aviation marketing.
 The proposition from publishers was simple – we will provide the content and the readership base, and aviation manufacturers will rent space in our magazines to advertise products and services.
 This was a successful business model which lasted over 6 decades.

-Then digital technology came along, disrupting the publishing model and fragmenting the media landscape forever.
+Then digital technology came along, disrupting the publishing model and fragmenting the marketing media landscape forever.

 “The irony is that while there have never been more ways to reach consumers, it’s never been harder to connect with consumers,” Brad Jakeman, President of Global Beverage Group & Chief Creative Officer at Pepsi Company.

 With every new communication technology and platform, there is a new twist on customer engagement.
 I find it beneficial to think in two directions for media:

 In addition to the directions, I suggest segmenting media into: